 The biggest benefit to this rod holder is that you don’t have to drill holes in your kayak to install it.
 You can also use it on a different kayak since it is easy to remove and replace.
 The rod holder is adjustable 360 degrees, as well as vertically.

-Another cool feature is you can attach the rod holder to other object, like if you are fishing from a dock you clamp it to the railing.
-You can also attach the rod holder to a sturdy object when you are kayak camping and fishing from shore.
+Another cool feature is you can attach the rod holder to other objects.
+You clamp it to the railing if you are fishing from a dock.
+You can also attach the rod holder to a sturdy object while kayaking, camping, and fishing from shore.

-The PLUSINNO fishing rod holder is very versatile and can be used on different watercraft.
+The PLUSINNO fishing rod holder is versatile and can be used on different watercrafts.
 Just make sure it will fit your kayak correctly.

 No drilling required

 Sturdy, durable rod holder

 You can clamp it where you want it

 The PLUSINNO rod holder is an excellent option for folks who don’t want to drill into their kayak.
 This is a well-constructed, clamp-style fishing rod holder that will work on a variety of watercraft.

 YakAttack Omega Pro Rod Holder

 - Works flawlessly with spinning, casting, larger conventional reels (even fly rods of...